Course description 2025/2026

 Learning methods and activities

-Teaching in EiT takes place in courses (villages), normally with 5–6 student teams.
-The form of learning is project based, and most of the activities in the course take place in the student teams.
-The teams carry out a project from idea to completion, where the focus of the project must be within the topic of the course (the village theme).
-Reflection on the cooperation along the way plays a key role; students are challenged to explore their own and others’ patterns of behaviour and approaches to situations in the team and to analyse how the team communicates, plans, decides, accomplishes tasks, handles disagreements and relates to professional, relational and personal challenges.
-This takes place through written reflections and structured teamwork exercises carried out by the teams, as well as in dialogue with the teaching staff (the course teacher and learning assistants).
-The teams are observed as they work, and the observations are shared with the student teams as a basis for reflection.
+Teaching in EiT takes place in courses (villages), normally with 5-6 student teams.
+The pedagogical platform is experiential learning and the approach to learning is project-based.
+Most of the activities in the course take place in the student teams.
+The teams carry out an interdisciplinary project from idea to completion, where the focus of the project must be within the theme for the course (the village theme).
+Reflection on their cooperation along the way plays a key role; students are challenged to explore their own and others’ behavioural patterns and attitudes in the team and to analyse how the team communicates, plans, decides, accomplishes tasks, handles disagreements and relates to professional, relational and personal challenges.
+This takes place through written and oral reflections and structured teamwork exercises carried out by the teams, as well as in dialogues with the teaching staff (the course lecturer and learning assistants).
+The teams are observed as they work, and the observations are shared with the individual team.
+This provides the basis for reflection and learning from their teamwork.

-The different courses (villages) may have varying degrees of online cooperation, from “virtual villages”, where all the village days take place online, to “in-person villages”, where all the village days are face to face.
+The different courses (villages) may have varying degrees of online cooperation, from “virtual villages”, where all the village days take place online, to “physical villages”, where all the village days take place in person.
 If students have chosen a virtual village, they must take part using both a camera and a microphone.

 Compulsory activities